sestaton/tephra/README.md

 I recommend using `nohup` and then logging out, which will allow you to leave the container running in the background.

-If you cannot use Singularity or Docker, please see the [INSTALL](https://github.com/sestaton/tephra/blob/master/INSTALL.md) file included with this distribution to install Tephra on various operating systems.
+If you cannot use Docker, please see the [INSTALL](https://github.com/sestaton/tephra/blob/master/INSTALL.md) file included with this distribution to install Tephra on various operating systems.

 **BASIC USAGE**